pape-barro/edge-gateway/README.md

 - changed WorkingDirectory by '/opt/edge-gateway/'
 - changed ExecStart by '/opt/edge-gateway/single_chan_pkt_fwd'
 ```
- Added [IN PROGRESS ...]
+ Added

 ```
-- Web repository for graphical setting
+- html repository for graphical setting
+{ IN PROGRESS ...}
+- modules repository for ( loraserver, TIG and access point )
 ```

 Raspberry PI pin mapping is as follow and pin number in file `global_conf.json` are WiringPi pin number (wPi colunm):